tschaffter/docker-getdns-stubby/README.md

 ### Docker tags

 The artifact published by this repository is a Docker image.
-The version of the image is aligned with the version of getdns, not the release versions of this GitHub repository.
-The motivation behind this strategy is that the tag directly informs the user on the version of getdns that is being deployed.
+The versions of the image are aligned with the versions of getdns, not the versions of Stubby or the GitHub tags of this repository.

 The table below describes the image tags available.